Longest Coastline in India: 9 Coastline from Gujarat to Goa

 Gujarat: Longest Coastline in India

-Gujarat occupies 24% of the country’s shoreline, making it one longest coastlines in India.
+Gujarat occupies 24% of the country’s shoreline, making it the longest coastline in India.
 Reaching the Arabian Sea from the Kathiawar region serves as a starting point for visits to captivating beaches such as Nagao, Dwarka, and others.
 There are 41 seaports in Gujarat in total, including 1 major, 29 minor, and 11 intermediate ones.
 The islands of the Gulf of Kutch, including the Jamnagar Coast and Marine National Park, are well known.

 Tamil Nadu: 2nd Longest Coastline in India